stephaneVercouillieBMID/slate/source/workingVersion.html.md

 When your JWKSet URL changes, BMID Support must be notified immediately in order to create a new certificate.

-The redirect URL is specified in each Authorization request, the User will be redirected to that URL after the (failed or successful) authentication in the itsme App.
-You need to specify it in the onboarding file because it needs to be whitelisted by our F5.
+The redirect URL is specified in each Authorization request, the You need to specify it in the onboarding file because it needs to be whitelisted by our F5.
 We can whitelist several urls.
 The jwkset urls, however, is used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
 Our BE must know what URL to contact, and thus we can register only one JWKSet URL.